sumitmalik51/BAST306T-Labs/lab01/Lab 01 Configure Pipeline to run EasyRepro Tests and Review Insights.md

 2. Configure VS Test Task to use Test Categories
 3. Review data in Application Insights
 4. Create a Azure Monitor Log Alert Rule based on App Insights data

-## Labs

-Lab 01 - Create an Azure DevOps Build Pipeline

-* Locate Variables for use

-* Configure Variables to use Instrumentation Key

-* Configure VS Test Task to use Test Categories

-* Run Pipeline

-Lab 02: Explore insights and Create Alerts

-* Review Data in Application Insights

-* Create Azure Monitor Log Alert

 ## Create an Azure DevOps Build Pipeline